manwar/perlweeklychallenge-club/challenge-272/atschneid/README.md

 which is powered by much Perl magic.
 It expects a string variable, which gets `shift`ed into `$_`.
 Then substitution automagically happens on our `$_` variable by `s/\./[.]g;` (cf. `$_ =~ s/\./[.]/g;` for the same result with 90% less magic).
 Then pass back the substituted value in `$_`.
 I wondered if Perl would automagically return the special variable `$_` if the last line was simply `return;` and I learned it would not.
 So the final line is more sleight-of-hand than magic, but still.
 I often find it so much easier to use Perl's "do what I want" power on hidden magic variables that I contort my functions into horribly unnatural shapes just to get the magic to do what I need it to.
 Fortunately this particular function actually flows pretty naturally.

-Not satisfied to simply code this up in Perl I worked on a few other solutions.

 ### C

 Originally I had coded up my C implementation using `strtok_r`, but I realized it wasn't quite doing what I wanted.